 This is often the symptom of making a basic managerial mistake and promoting your best waiter or cook to supervisor and finding that you have lost your best waiter or cook and gained an ineffective supervisor.
 Then you get relentlessly drawn downward to rectify the shortcomings in your supervisory structure and slowly sink into day-to-day supervision instead of looking ahead and working on your business, not in it.

-A good manager will concentrate a substantial proportion of their attention into creating and maintaining a solid, skilled supervisory structure.
-There is obviously an up-front cost in doing this, but the payback is impressive, both in financial terms and in quality of life for the manager concerned.
+A good manager should concentrate a substantial proportion of their attention into creating and maintaining a solid, skilled supervisory structure.
+There is obviously an up-front cost in doing this, but the payback is impressive, both in financial terms and in quality of life for the owner/manager concerned.